pokt-network/pocket-node/PLUGIN_DEVELOPERS.md

 The `error` attribute indicates wheter or not there was an error during submission and the `errorMsg` param indicates what the error was.

 ### Query execution
 To execute a query to retrieve information from the network, the `query` parameter must be an `Object` with the given query parameters, the `decodeOpts` must be an `Object` with information regarding the response of the query which is particularly useful for networks with Smart Contract platforms, so the client can submit the expected return types and these can be decoded by the Pocket Node for example.
-The `opts` is the configuration object defined by the plugin on it's configuration file.
+The `opts` is the subnetwork configuration object defined by the plugin on it's configuration file.

 `function executeQuery(query, decodeOpts, opts)`